rlouch2/UpdateMerakiClientNames/README.md

 In the appsettings.json file you will also need to enter in your Google ClientID This can be found here [Google ClientID](https://admin.google.com/ac/accountsettings)

+You can control what the name of your Meraki Client name is based on the appsettings.json value stored in MerakiClientName You can pull in any of the ChromeOS device properties listed out [here](https://developers.google.com/admin-sdk/directory/reference/rest/v1/chromeosdevices)
+Example would get "GD-{SerialNumber}-{AnnotatedAssetId} - this will create a client name like GD-x123c23-1234 Or "SerialNumber" - this will create a client name like x123c23

 At this point you should be ready to run this program.
 You will need to run from Visual Studio until I get an executable published.